joncrlsn/declarations-api/README.md

 # declarations-api

-Random declarations about myself from the Bible or those who are steeped in the Bible.
+Random declarations about myself from the Bible or those whose mind is steeped in the Bible.
 Currently stored in a text file.

 ```
 # Build the image